Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/nerissa-entry.md

 Above all, she yearned for her name.
 Early in her journey, she asked, “Who am I?”
 It was Elizabeth who answered her, without teasing or nicknames.

+> Well, I mean your name is Nerissa.
-> “Nerissa Ravencroft.
-Or you also called yourself ‘Juliet,’ I guess.”
+> Some also called yourself ‘Juliet,’ I guess.

 It sounded [right.](https://www.youtube.com/live/XfZh_3xb7i0?si=xVwBE_o5TFb2HfsC&t=5287) Being close to Elizabeth felt right.
 As more memories of the red knight returned—the witch accusations, the teasing, the moment Elizabeth saved her—Nerissa promised herself she would never forget again.